Monogramm/vue-symfony-starter/README.md

 # **Vue Symfony Starter**

-> :alembic: A "simple" starter project using Vue.js and Symfony.
+> :alembic: A 'simple' starter project using Vue.js and Symfony.

 :construction: **This project is still in development!**